cannatag/ldap3/docs/manual/source/tutorial.rst

 - LDAP is not an open source neither a closed source product

-It's important to know what LDAP is not because people usually call "LDAP" a peculiar part of what they use of the *Lightweight Directory Access Protocol*.
-LDAP is a *protocol* and as other 'trailing-P' words in the Internet ecosystem (HTTP, FTP, TCP, IP, ...) it is a set of rules you must follow to communicate with an external server/database/service/procedure/repository/product (all the things in the above list).
+It's important to know what LDAP is not because people usually call "LDAP" a peculiar part of what they use of the **Lightweight Directory Access Protocol**.
+LDAP is a *protocol* and as other 'trailing-P' words in the Internet ecosystem (HTTP, FTP, TCP, IP, ...) it is a set of rules you must follow to talk to an external server/database/service/procedure/repository/product (all the things in the above list).
 Data managed via LDAP are key/value(s) pairs grouped in a hierarchical structure.
-This hierarchical structure is called the *DIT* (Directory Information Tree).
-LDAP doesn't specify how the data is actually stored on the server neither how the user is authorized to read and modify them.
-There are only a few data types that every LDAP server must recognize (the standard *schema* we'll meet later).
-Each LDAP server vendor has its own implementation of a product that follow this rules.
+This structure is called the **DIT** (*Directory Information Tree*).
+LDAP doesn't specify how data is actually stored in the DIT neither how the user is authorized to access it.
+There are only a few data types that every LDAP server must recognize (some of them are very old and are not used anymore).
 LDAP version 3 is also an extensible protocol, this means that a vendor can add features not in the LDAP specifications (using Controls and Extensions).
+The LDAP server relies on a **schema** to know which data types, attributes and object it understand.
+A portion of the schema is standard
+(defined in the protocol itself), but each vendor can add attributes and object for specific purpose.
+Also the schema can be extended by the user.
+Keep in mind that "extending the schema" is something that is not defined in the LDAP protocol, so each vendor has developed different methods.

-That's all, all the (sometime too complex) LDAP machinery you will interact with has this only purpose.
+All the (sometime too complex) LDAP machinery you will interact with has this only purpose.

-Being a protocol, LDAP is not related to any specific product and it is described in a set of *RFC* (Request for comments, the official rules of the Internet ecosystem).
-Its latest version is 3 and is documented in the RFC4510 and subsequents RFCs released in June 2006.
+Being a protocol, LDAP is not related to any specific product and it is described in a set of **RFC** (*Request for comments*, the official rules of the Internet ecosystem).
+Its latest version of this rules is **version 3** documented in the RFC4510 and subsequents RFCs released in June 2006.

 A very brief history of LDAP
 ============================

-You may wonder why the "L" in LDAP.
-Its ancestor, called DAP (Directory Access Protocol), was developed in the 1980s by the CCITT (now ITU-T), the *International Committee for Telephone and Telegraphy* (the venerable entity that gave us, among others, the fax and the modem protocols we used in the pre-Internet era).
-DAP was a very heavy and hard to implement protocol (either for the client and the server components) and was not accessible via TCP/IP.
-In 1993 a lighter access protocol was invented at the University of Michigan to act as a gateway to the DAP world.
-Afterwards vendors developed server products that could understand LDAP directly and the gateway to DAP was soon cut off.
+You may wonder why the "lightweight" in LDAP.
+Its ancestor, called **DAP** (*Directory Access Protocol*), was developed in the 1980s by the CCITT (now ITU-T), the *International Committee for Telephone and Telegraphy* (the venerable entity that gave us, among others, faxes and modem protocols we used in the pre-Internet era).
+DAP was a very heavy and hard-to-implement protocol (either for the client and the server components) and was not accessible via TCP/IP.
+In 1993 a simpler access protocol was invented at the University of Michigan to act as a gateway to the DAP world.
+Afterwards vendors developed server products that could understand LDAP directly and the gateway to DAP was soon forgotten.
 LDAP v3 was first documented in 1997 and its specifications was revised in 2006.
-This specifications are strictly followed by the ldap3 library.
+These later specifications are strictly followed by the ldap3 library.

 The ldap3 package
 =================

-ldap3 is a fully compliant LDAP v3 client library and follows the latest standard RFCs.
-It's written from scratch to be compatible with Python 2 and Python 3 and can be used on any machine where the Python interpreter can access the network via the Python standard library.
+ldap3 is a fully compliant LDAP v3 client library and follows the latest standard RFCs released in June 2006.
+It's written from scratch to be compatible with Python 2 and Python 3 and can be used on any machine where the Python interpreter can gain access to the network via the Python standard library.

 Chances are that you find the ldap3 package already installed (or installable with your local package manager) on your machine, just try